Masterminds/goutils/README.md

     )

     func main() {

-    	// EXAMPLE 1: A goutils function which returns no errors fmt.Println (goutils.Initials("John Doe Foo")) // Prints out "JDF" }
+    	// EXAMPLE 1: A goutils function which returns no errors fmt.Println (goutils.Initials("John Doe Foo")) // Prints out "JDF"

+    }
 Some functions return errors mainly due to illegal arguements used as parameters.
 The code example below illustrates how to deal with function that returns an error.
-In this instance, and the function is the `Random` function located within the `randomstringutils.go` library file.
+In this instance, the function is the `Random` function located within the `randomstringutils.go` library file.

     package main

     import (